rlmoser99/ruby_rspec_TOP/proposal.md

 Therefore, I looked at student solution's spec files to find Ruby RSpec examples.
 I wanted to find a good example of using stubs or doubles in a test, but after looking at multiple student's projects, it felt like finding a needle in a haystack.

-Finally, I decided to spend a few dollars on a Ruby/RSpec video tutorial on Udemy (by Boris Paskhaver).
+Finally, I decided to purchase an inexpensive Ruby/RSpec video tutorial on Udemy (by Boris Paskhaver).
 Overall, it was a terrible experience, however the tutorial had a github repo full of example tests.
-I found these hands-on tests to be very helpful.
+I found that these hands-on tests were the most helpful.
 A few of the examples that I am using in this playground were inspired by that tutorial, but have been completed changed.

 It is hard to TDD a project, when you are unfamiliar with the tool that you need to use.
 The assignment to write tests for Tic Tac Toe specifically states `Try using mocks/doubles to isolate methods`, but if you look at student solutions it is hard to find any of them using mocks/doubles.
 I think students just focus on creating tests for their `critical methods` and move on.
 However, I believe it is important to make sure students understand using mocks/doubles before they attempt to TDD Connect Four.
 As I stated previously, it is hard to find a Connect Four student solution that is using mocks/doubles either.

 If students had additional practice using RSpec, specifically mocks and doubles, then we will see an increase of the number of student solutions for Tic Tac Toe and Connect Four that are using them.

-(Explain the motivation behind this proposal.
-What is the purpose of this change or implementation?
-What does it solve?
-What is the expected outcome of this proposal?)

-(Make sure to express the motivation of this proposal in the best way you can so that if the change or implementation that is suggested here is not accepted, this motivation can be used to come up with an alternative solution.)

 ## Suggested implementation

 When I first started working on this 'playground', I imagined that it would be an additional resource in the [Testing Your Ruby Code lesson](https://www.theodinproject.com/courses/ruby-programming/lessons/testing-your-ruby-code).
-However, after talking with people struggling with writing tests, I think it should be an assignment after writing tests for Caesar Cipher and before Tic Tac Toe.
+However, after talking with other people struggling with writing tests, I think it should be an assignment after writing tests for Caesar Cipher and before Tic Tac Toe.

 In addition, I believe the Sandi Metz video should come before doing tests for Tic Tac Toe.
-This video is very useful to teach what methods should be tested.
+I included a link in the last file because it is very useful to teach what methods should be tested.
 This 'playground' does not focus on what tests should be written, because the exercises are very simple and uses a minimal number of classes.
-However, it is possible to add an exercise that focuses on unit testing.

-(Suggested implementation for the proposal, how will this be implemented? if you like, include examples or diagrams that can help explain.
-If it is a change in flow or management, specify what it should be changed to and how will that look.
-This doesn't have to be detailed implementation although it is encouraged but at the very least you as the author of the proposal should have an implementation idea in mind.)

 ## Drawbacks